 You occasionally talk about tackling this ogre.
 But you don’t really know how.

 If this does sound familiar, then you are certainly not alone.
-Virtually every book blogger I follow has – at some point- grumbled about the overwhelming size of their TBR.
+Virtually every book blogger I follow has — at some point — grumbled about the overwhelming size of their TBR (to be read) collection.

 The good news?
 You can do something about this.

-9 strategies to help you slay that TBR monster
+9 strategies to help you tackle those unread books

 My TBR currently stands at 314.
-I occasionally moan about this on the blog.
-But if I’m being completely honest with myself – and with you – that’s just for show.
+I occasionally moan about this.
+But if I’m being completely honest with myself — and with you — that’s just for show.

 Because deep down I count that stack as a blessing not a curse.
 It means I have a personalised library at my fingertips, always open 24/7, 365 days a year.